kyl3song/kyl3song.github.io/_posts/DFIR/2022-04-21-Dumping Data from Spycam with ADB.md

 /mnt/runtime/write/7EA4-5A19    29.5G   160.0K    29.5G   16384
 ```

-We noticed from the **/proc/partitions**, mmcblk0 represents the full block device, mmcblk0p22(dm-0) would be userdata.
+We noticed from the **/proc/partitions** that mmcblk0 represents the full block device, mmcblk0p22(dm-0) would be the userdata.

 ``` text
 major minor  #blocks  name